Poppy Noor: Career

 Following good first-year results in her A-levels, Noor's tutors encouraged her to apply to the University of Cambridge, and she was offered a place at Trinity College, Cambridge, to study Politics, Psychology and Sociology.
-Noor wrote in The Times in 2016 that she found it hard to adjust to life at the university, stating that "I have never forgotten the intense alienation of my first night."
-Whilst at Trinity, Noor was awarded sporting colours for football.
+She wrote in The Times in 2016 that she found it hard to adjust to life at the university, stating that "I have never forgotten the intense alienation of my first night."
+Whilst at Trinity, she was awarded sporting colours for football.

 After graduating, Noor worked in local government in East London.
 She trained as a social worker, before being awarded a Scott Trust bursary for a postgraduate degree at Goldsmiths, University of London and becoming a Commissioning Editor for The Guardian Housing Network.
 She also worked as a freelance journalist.
-Noor was a reporter in the London office of The Guardian before transferring, in late 2019 to a Guardian US role covering "social news" in New York and encompassing celebrity interviews.
+She was a reporter in the London office of The Guardian before transferring, in late 2019 to a Guardian US role covering "social news" in New York and encompassing celebrity interviews.

 Noor has also written for Vice, The Times, The Independent, The Psychologist and the British Medical Journal She has made several television appearances, including as a reporter for Channel 4 News in 2018.
 Her journalism often features themes around race, social justice and community.